Puppey/LCR_meter/README.md

 The meter outputs to an LCD and serial monitor.
-(The LCD is optional as data is sent via serial monitor to PC)
+(The LCD is optional as data is sent via serial monitor to PC) Every point in code that requires User calibration on Initial build is marked "USER CALIBRATE"

 Example Output
 -----------------------------